dlang-community/configy/README.md

 ## Full documentation

-The full, up-to-date documentation can be found [here](https://bosagora.github.io/config/).
+The full, up-to-date API documentation can be found [here](https://bosagora.github.io/config/).
-It is the authoritative source for examples, behavior, and best practices.
+A list of example for common use cases can be found [here](doc/FAQ.md).

 ## Rich error reporting